 Setting freelance rates.
 Quoting on projects.
 Charging for freelance work for writing assignments.
+Determining the pros and cons of hourly rates for each writing project.
 These are the toughest aspects of running a freelance medical writing business.

 I’m relatively new to freelancing and it’s growing on me.
 I like working with a range of different clients.
 I like having a variety of projects to work on.
 I like the flexibility that having a home-based business brings.
 And, I like the fact I can schedule an exercise class or meet a friend for coffee during business hours.

 But, along with tax, setting freelance rates is one of the aspects of running a writing business that I find most stressful.

 It seems there is absolutely no such thing as a set fee for set work.
 I can’t even establish my own set freelance rates or set billing unit.
 Is it per hour, per day, or per project?

 Let’s have a look at the variability in some of my current projects.

 Agreed freelance rates and methods of payment include being paid: